vibbits/containers-workshop/solutions/exercise4-solution.md

-Execute a docker container with your user and group ID running `fastqc` on the file `WTXXX.fq.gz`.
+Execute a docker container with your user and group ID running `fastqc` on the file `ecoli_X.fastq.gz`.
 In addition, mount your current directory to the default working directory within the Docker container `quay.io/biocontainers/fastqc:0.11.9--0`.
 Verify that the HTML report is created with the correct file permissions.

 ```
 # Solution (first remove the fastqc results with root permission that we created earlier)